-3 DEEPFAKEVOX-HQ
+162 3 DEEPFAKEVOX-HQ

-3.1 Training dataset
+3.1 TRAINING DATASET

 In this section, we introduce a new training dataset and a rigorous test set.
 In contrast to prior dataset, our dataset is large, diversified, realistic, and up-to-date, as shown in Table 1.
-Prior detectors show poor generalization capabilities in realistic settings, as shown in Figure 3.
+Prior detectors show poor generalization capabilities in realistic settings, as shown in Figure 8.
 Both our training and testing datasets integrate the latest advancements in AI voice synthesis technologies.
 Additionally, the testing dataset includes several new models not covered in the training dataset, specifically designed to test the generalization ability of our detection systems.

-High quality deepfake samples: The limitations of existing public datasets, which often lack high-quality deepfake samples, can potentially impair model performance.
-To address this, we have investigated more than 30 recent advancements in Text-to-Speech (TTS) and Voice Conversion (VC) models developed in the past few years.
-Our training dataset now includes deepfake audio samples generated using the top seven TTS models: MetaVoice-1B (Liu et al., 2021), StyleTTS-v2 (Li et al., 2024), VoiceCraft (Peng et al., 2024), WhisperSpeech (Radford et al., 2023), VokanTTS, XTTS-v2 (Casanova et al., 2024), and Elevenlabs.
-We use four datasets-VCTK (Yamagishi, 2012),
+High quality deepfake samples: The limitations of existing public datasets, which often lack high-173 quality deepfake samples, can potentially impair model performance.
+To address this, we have in-174 vestigated more than 30 recent advancements in Text-to-Speech (TTS) and Voice Conversion (VC) 175 models developed in the past few years.
+Our training dataset now includes deepfake audio sam-176 ples generated using the top seven TTS models: MetaVoice-1B (Liu et al., 2021), StyleTTS-v2 (Li 177 et al., 2024), VoiceCraft (Peng et al., 2024), WhisperSpeech (Radford et al., 2023), VokanTTS, 178 XTTS-v2 (Casanova et al., 2024), and Elevenlabs.
+We use four datasets-VCTK (Yamagishi, 2012), 179 LibriSpeech (Panayotov et al., 2015), In-The-Wilds (Müller et al., 2022), and AudioSet (Gemmeke 180 et al., 2017)-to generate deepfake audio.
+These datasets include both clean, high-quality and noisy, 181 low-quality real audio, ensuring that the deepfake audio produced is highly diverse and accurately 182 reflects real-world conditions.